eHealth (EHTH)

 eHealth Net Cash Position

-We were impressed by how significantly eHealth blew past analysts’ revenue, EPS, and EBITDA expectations this quarter.
-We were also glad its full-year EBITDA guidance topped Wall Street's estimates.
-Zooming out, we think this was a good print with some key areas of upside.
-The stock traded up 15.5% to $5.40 immediately following the results.
+We were impressed by how significantly eHealth blew past analysts’ EBITDA expectations this quarter.
+We were also glad its full-year EBITDA guidance trumped Wall Street’s estimates.
+On the other hand, its number of users declined and its full-year revenue guidance was in line with Wall Street’s estimates.
+Overall, we think this was mixed quarter.
+The stock traded down 1.4% to $4.84 immediately after reporting.

 13. Is Now The Time To Buy eHealth?

 eHealth’s business quality ultimately falls short of our standards.
-To kick things off, its revenue growth was weak over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
+First off, its revenue growth was uninspiring over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its rising cash profitability gives it more optionality, the downside is its users have declined.
 On top of that, its cash burn raises the question of whether it can sustainably maintain growth.

 eHealth’s EV/EBITDA ratio based on the next 12 months is 2.7x.
 While this valuation is optically cheap, the potential downside is big given its shaky fundamentals.
-We're pretty confident there are superior stocks to buy right now.
+We're fairly confident there are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.